mindbeam/unbase/docs/design/core-concepts.md

 **FIG 8.
 Initially, we skip the creation of parent memos, and simply add new leaf memos to the context.**
 <br>

+Hey wait, this just brings us right back to the context expansion problem again.

 #### Challenge #3 – Distributed merging